apollographql/apollo-intellij-plugin/README.md

 ## Features
 - Automatic code generation: models are re-generated whenever GraphQL files change
-- Integration with the [GraphQL IntelliJ Plugin](https://plugins.jetbrains.com/plugin/8097-js-graphql): the structure of the Apollo project is automatically contributed, so there is no need to create a `graphql.config.yml` / `.graphqlconfig` file
 - Navigation Kotlin code ⇄ GraphQL definitions
 - Unused operations and fields highlighting
 - Normalized cache viewer